 A student placed on SAP SUSUPENSION is NOT eligible for future Federal and/or State student aid at DACC.

 If the student feels there were circumstances beyond their control that affected their academic performance, they may appeal the SAP Suspension.
-An appeal is a written statement from the student with supporting documentation explaining your circumstances and your plans to be successful in the future semesters.
+An appeal is a written statement from the student with supporting documentation explaining your circumstances and your plans to be successful in the future semesters (Degree Audit from academic advisor is required).
 Other support documentation could include:

 A student on SAP Probation who then meets the minimum standards will “automatically” be placed in to Good Standing status.

 The deadline to submit an appeal is no later than two weeks PRIOR to the semester the student wishes to attend and be reviewed for eligibility for student aid.
-If the student misses the appeal deadline the appeal WILL NOT is considered for that semester.
-It is to he student’s advantage to submit an Appeal immediately after being notified of their SAP status.
+If the student misses the appeal deadline the, appeal WILL NOT be considered for that semester.
+It is to the student’s advantage to submit an Appeal immediately after being notified of their SAP status.
 Appeal deadlines are published in the Student News, DACC’s Financial Aid WEB page (under “Important Dates”) and various bulletin boards on campus.
 The SAP status notices highlights the two week prior to the term deadline.